Skills

 - Optional Markdown edits when the operator explicitly authorizes writes.

-If the repository defines a more specific authority order, the skill should use that project-local rule and report that it did so.
+The skill follows the project’s authority hierarchy: higher-level intent governs lower-level documents and implementation plans, and lower-level disagreement is drift to reconcile.
+Workflow: Authority Hierarchy defines the canonical eight-level hierarchy.
+If the repository defines a more specific hierarchy, the skill should use that project-local rule and report that it did so.

 Open-question behavior